 There’s something else, something human.

 They reached the end of the boardwalk and the woman stopped and stared down the beach towards the sandcastle.
-Sapphire squinted through at the mirage.
+Sapphire squinted at the mirage.
 In the heat haze, she could just make out ghostly forms.
 A boy.
 A man.
 They were playing in the waves.
-Turning back to the woman, Sapphire saw she was crying, tears running down her cheek.
+Turning back to the woman, Sapphire saw she was crying.
 When she saw Sapphire staring at her, she closed her eyes to stem the flow of tears.
 “Will you just let me be, beside the seaside?”

 She’s crying, thought Sapphire, reaching out a hand to comfort the woman.